 Climatic Effects: Normal pollutants rise or flow away from their sources with out building up to unsafe levels.
 Wind patterns, clouds, rain and temperature can affect how quickly pollutants move away from an area.
 Weather patterns that can trap air pollution in valleys or move it across the globe may be able to damage pristine environments far form the original sources.

 The Air Quality Index

-The amount of air we breathe in each time.
-Our overall health.
+The amount of air we breathe in a given time.